Install Foswiki with Nginx on Ubuntu 24.04

 Can nginx run on Ubuntu?

-Nginx is available in Ubuntu’s default repositories.
-You can install it using the apt packaging system.
-First, update your local package index to access the most recent package listings, then install nginx: sudo apt update.
+Nginx is available in Ubuntu's default repositories.
+Install it using the apt packaging system.
+First, update the local package index to access recent package listings, then run: sudo apt update.

 Was this guide helpful?